+S

+Figure 2: Schematic of integrated surrogate and network-based process model

 The boiler can be split into three sections namely, the furnace, the radiative pass consisting of SH2 and SH3, and the convective pass consisting of RH2, SH1, RH1 and the EC.
 The furnace heat load predictions to the EV walls determine the evaporation rate.
 The high pressure (HP) steam outlet steam flow rate is calculated as the sum of the attemperation flow rates (ATT1 and ATT2) and the evaporation flow rate.
 The attemperators are used to control the steam temperature to ensure an exit temperature of 808K at both the HP outlet and RH outlet.
 In addition to the furnace heat loads the surrogate model predicts the SH2 and SH3 heat loads.
 Lastly the surrogate model is able to predict the flue-gas conditions at the inlet to convective pass (i.e. RH2).
 The EV, SH2 and SH3 walls are represented by a single lumped parameter pipe flow component, interconnected with nodes that introduce the attemperation flows to the water/steam side.
 The convective pass components are modelled using an in-house heat exchanger model that accounts for the radiative (gas and direct), convective and conduction heat transfer mechanisms to and from the gas-side and steam-side control volumes, as well as between the up- and downstream heat exchangers on the gas side.

 Applicable machine learning theory